vectordotdev/vector/docs/usage/configuration/sinks/elasticsearch.md

 ### Partitioning

-Vector supports dynamic index names through [`strftime` specificiers][strftime_specifiers].
+Vector supports dynamic `index` values through [`strftime` specificiers][strftime_specifiers].
 This allows you to use the [event `timestamp`][default_schema] within the index name, creating time partitioned indices.
 This is highly recommended for the logging use case since it allows for easy data pruning by simply deleting old indices.

 For example, when the `index` setting is set to `vector-%Y-%m-%d`, vector will create indexes with names like `vector-2019-05-04`, `vector-2019-05-05`, and so on.
 The date values are derived from the [event's `timestamp`][default_schema].

-### Batching

-By default, the `elasticsearch` sink flushes every 1 seconds to ensure data is available quickly.
-This can be changed by adjusting the `batch_timeout` and `batch_size` options.

 ### Rate Limiting

 Vector offers a few levers to control the rate and volume of requests.
 Start with the `rate_limit_duration` and `rate_limit_num` options to ensure Vector does not exceed the specified number of requests in the specified window.
 You can further control the pace at which this window is saturated with the `request_in_flight_limit` option, which will guarantee no more than the specified number of requests are in-flight at any given time.

 Please note, Vector's defaults are carefully chosen and it should be rare that you need to adjust these.

 ### Retry Policy